 John Williamson, is the founder and CEO of KiloNewton, LLC, a solar software and consulting company in Albuquerque, NM.
 At KiloNewton, he has started up a NM renewable energy team focused on the optimization of solar, wind, and energy products and systems for businesses and municipalities using innovative software and processes.
 John has been working as a technical leader in the solar and greater renewable energy industry since 2007.
 He is a licensed professional engineer, with a MSME in mechanical engineering from University of New Mexico.
 Previously Executive Chief Engineer for Array Technologies, John led the engineering group in the design and development of their solar tracker products, helping grow the business from a small NM company to be the top solar tracker manufacturer in the world, with locations spanning the globe.

 Jennifer Sinsabaugh is CEO of New Mexico Manufacturing Extension Partnership (NM MEP).
 Jennifer Sinsabaugh is an authority on creating and implementing strategic initiatives that result in company growth.
 In her capacity as CEO of, she builds long-term relationships and shepherds a solutions-oriented mission to build manufacturing in New Mexico.
-Her academic background and on-the-ground experience demonstrate the ability to analyze systems and processes, create efficiencies and seize opportunities for optimization that transform companies.
 Jennifer earned a B.S. in chemical engineering and an M.B.A. in technology management from the University of New Mexico.
-Jennifer’s dedication to New Mexico and community businesses extends well beyond office hours; she is a project reviewer for economic development projects such as NMSBA, the Venture Acceleration Fund and Native American VAF, and she serves as an expert on panels at various business incubation events.
+Jennifer is a project reviewer for economic development projects such as NMSBA, the Venture Acceleration Fund and Native American VAF, and she serves as an expert on panels at various business incubation events.
 She also serves on various boards and committees including the NM Energy Manufacturing Institute, the NVA Foundation, and the LANL Technology Commercialization Advisory Board.